kuo-lab/uneventerrainexperiment/README.md

 ### How do I run? ###

-There is just one .m file to be run:bayestestsunevenPNAS
+There are only two .m files to be run: bayestestsunevenPNAS and plot_HumanModel

-We recommend running it cell by cell.
+We recommend running bayestestsunevenPNAS.m cell by cell.

-The .m file basically gets the 8 terrains from the human and model structures first
+This .m file basically gets the 8 terrains from the human and model structures first

 Then scales them, and then runs the Bayesian stats.